NiklasHohmann/paradox_of_predictability/README.md

 to install all required packages in the correct version.
 Now you are set up to interact with the code and data.

-Then you can inspect and run the code in the directory `code/`
+Then you can inspect and run the code in the directory `code/`.
+The main analysis is contained in the script `code/analysis.R`.

 ## Repository structure